d12frosted/elpa-mirror/gnu/tempel-readme.txt

 ═════════════════

   All the Tempo syntax elements are fully supported.
-The syntax elements are described in detail in `tempo-define-template' are supported.
+The syntax elements are described in detail in the docstring of `tempo-define-template' in tempo.el.
 We document the important ones here:

   • "string" Inserts a string literal.
   • `p' Inserts an unnamed placeholder field.